axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

   buttons.

 The contents of the sidebar are defined in the `/sidebar.js` file.
-Every page you're writing must be added to the sidebar.
+Every page must be added to the sidebar.

 ### Homepage